Global Compression Commander: Plug-and-Play Inference Acceleration for High-Resolution Large Vision-Language Models: Experiments

 \subsection{Compression Visualizations}

-Figure~\ref{fig:compression_performance} compares compression processes of different methods at $R=10\%$ on VQA\textsuperscript{T}, revealing over-compression issues in baselines: \textbf{(i) Positional Bias:} FastV exhibits clear positional bias, allocating more tokens (>$3\times$) to later-positioned crops regardless of visual content. \textbf{(ii) Uniform Compression:} FasterVLM applies uniform compression across all crops, treating them as equally important.
+Figure~\ref{fig:compression_performance} compares compression processes of different methods at extreme compression setting of $R=10\%$ on VQA\textsuperscript{T}, revealing over-compression issues in baselines: \textbf{(i) Positional Bias:} FastV exhibits clear positional bias, allocating more tokens (>$3\times$) to later-positioned crops regardless of visual content. \textbf{(ii) Uniform Compression:} FasterVLM applies uniform compression across all crops, treating them as equally important.
 It fails to preserve critical information in some regions while retaining redundancy in others.
 In contrast, GlobalCom$^2$ globally assesses crop informativeness and adaptively adjusts compression ratios, preserving crucial details while eliminating redundancy.
-See Appendix Figure~\ref{fig:more_compression_performance} for more examples.

 \definecolor{greenrightcolor}{RGB}{0,144,81} \definecolor{redrightcolor}{RGB}{255,0,0} \definecolor{bluerightcolor}{RGB}{0,0,255}

 [1]{{\! {#1}}} [1]{{\! {#1}}} [1]{{\! {#1}}}

 {\ding{51}} {\ding{51}} {\ding{55}}